corda/corda/docs/source/event-scheduling.rst

   ``nextScheduledActivity`` to be implemented which returns an optional ``ScheduledActivity`` instance.
   ``ScheduledActivity`` captures what ``FlowLogic`` instance each node will run, to perform the activity, and when it will run is described by a ``java.time.Instant``.
-Once your state implements this interface and is tracked by the wallet, it can expect to be queried for the next activity when committed to the wallet.
+Once your state implements this interface and is tracked by the vault, it can expect to be queried for the next activity when committed to the vault.
 The ``FlowLogic`` must be annotated with ``@SchedulableFlow``.
 * If nothing suitable exists, implement a ``FlowLogic`` to be executed by each node as the activity itself.
   The important thing to remember is that in the current implementation, each node that is party to the transaction